Staff affidavits finger former Assistant D.A. as alleged culprit in alterations

 A copy of the key fax attributes the document to former Greene County Public Defender and A.D.A.
 The motion also attaches numerous other records central to the case, such as an affidavit from Assistant D.A.
 James Carlucci describing a timeline of events.

 While conceding that “the facts and circumstances as to the amendment are of course troubling,” Czajka’s attorney Peter Coffey notes that “nobody sought to develop, investigate or have examinations of witnesses as to the alteration” until long after the fact.
-Using unusually strong language for such replies, the D.A. characterizes the Court’s comments as “unfathomable” and “made without attention to the record.”
+Using unusually strong language for such replies to a court, Coffey characterizes its comments as “unfathomable” and “made without attention to the record.”

 Coffey makes a motion to dismiss the sanction demand and award back the legal costs of filing the motion.
-In doing so, Czajka is highly critical of both the Town Justice’s assertions, and the justice system’s handling of them.
+In doing so, Czajka’s camp is highly critical of both the Town Justice’s assertions, and the justice system’s handling of them.

 That response notes that “from the very beginning everyone knew that the original Order to Show Cause was amended/altered,” attributing any confusion due to mistaken filing of the documents by the County Clerk’s office.
-“How in the world can one claim that the alteration was hidden when it was sent to the very Judge who signed the original,” Czajka wonders.
+“How in the world can one claim that the alteration was hidden when it was sent to the very Judge who signed the original,” Coffey asks on Czajks’s behalf.

 Calling it “sophistry” and “indulg[ing] in “obfuscation,” Coffey goes on to blast the Appellate decision as containing “a plethora of misstatements, untrue statements and, if one were to be harsh, reckless statements.”